jina-ai/finetuner/docs/concepts/login.md

 Finetuner, as part of the [Jina AI](https://jina.ai/) stack, uses [Jina AI Cloud](https://cloud.jina.ai/) for authentication.

-Accessing Jina AI Cloud is straightforward, and you can do so by following these steps:
+Accessing Jina AI Cloud is straightforward and you can do so by following these steps:

 ```python
 import finetuner